dart-lang/site-www/src/_guides/language/evolution.md

 Language versioning becomes important on the rare occasions when Dart introduces an incompatible feature like [null safety][].
 When Dart introduces a breaking change, code that did compile might no longer compile.
-Using language versions allows you to indicate the compatibility of the code using the `pubspec.yaml` file.
+Language versioning allows you to maintain compatibility by configuring each library's language version.

-In the case of null safety, Dart versions 2.12 through 2.19 allowed you to _choose_ to update your code to use null safety.
+In the case of null safety, Dart SDKs 2.12 through 2.19 allowed you to _choose_ to update your code to use null safety.
 Dart uses language versioning to permit non-null-safe code to run alongside null-safe code.